 Don’t laugh.
 Yahoo was pretty much a link list to begin with; actual content would come later.
-And while hooking people up to the Internet for a fee, big outfits like AOL (You’ve got mail!) were also offering access to a suite of themed websites via their “walled garden” (like a gated community) of family-friendly websites.
+And while hooking people up to the Internet for a fee, big outfits like AOL (You’ve Got Mail) were also offering access to a suite of themed websites via their “walled garden” (like a gated community) of family-friendly websites.
 Why family friendly?
 Because in those days, the World Wide Web was viewed more like the Wild Wild Web by many; a scary place where wandering down the wrong alley could expose you to… well, one shudders to think.

-After all, people take buying a car seriously and a website could provide useful information about the various makes and models “24/7,” rather than just once a week in a newspaper section or once a month in a magazine.
+After all, he reasoned, people take buying a car seriously and a website could provide useful information about the various makes and models “24/7,” rather than just once a week in a newspaper section or once a month in a magazine.
 Thus was born CanadianDriver.com, a fledgling online media outlet serving the Canadian automotive market.
-And you know, Yoxon was bucking the trend.
+And you know, Yoxon was already bucking the trend.
 Not really world-wide at all; it was local (comparatively) and targetted.

 This, to digress for a moment, was an exciting time for mass communications technology.
 Nortel was running bizarre advertisements that looked like they were made by Monty Python’s Terry Gilliam, asking what people thought the Internet should be.
-Everybody was going “online” for the first time (and what the hell did “online” mean, anyway?); “browser wars” ensued; consumers learned that they needed good “software”; something called “bandwidth” became important, we all used “dial-up” and everyone chased the latest “modem.”
+Everybody was going “online” for the first time (and what the hell did “online” mean, anyway?); “browser wars” ensued; consumers learned that they needed good “software”; something called “bandwidth” became important; we all used “dial-up” and everyone chased the latest “modem.”

 In the thick of it, our town, Ottawa, became “Silicon Valley North;” alive with high-technology firms, all of them in software, telecommunications and Internet development.
 Millionaires were being made on shares of local companies like JDS Fitel (Josef Strauss), Mitel (Terry Mathews), Cognos (Michael Potter), Corel (Mike Cowpland) and Nortel (pretty much everyone in Canada, for a while…).
-You’ve never seen so many Porsches and Audis on Ottawa’ Queensway highway; the fast cars contrarily heading west to suburban Kanata where all the tech companies were located, rather than east to downtown where all the public servants worked.
+You’ve never seen so many Porsches and Audis on Ottawa’s Queensway highway; the fast cars contrarily heading west to suburban Kanata where all the tech companies were located, rather than east to downtown where all the public servants worked.

 So this was the world in which CanadianDriver.com began and grew, although from the beginning it had an old-timey, handbuilt, consumer orientation; Mr. Yoxon being possessed of a rather thrifty disposition when it came to investment.

-Not catering to car enthusiasts so much (another smart move), it was mostly talking to owners of Hondas, Fords and Toyotas rather than Ferraris and Lamborghinis.
+Not catering to car enthusiasts so much (a smart move), the site was mostly talking to owners of Hondas, Fords and Toyotas rather than Ferraris and Lamborghinis.
 Why?
 Because those are the cars most people buy, and the companies building those cars are the likeliest to advertise in a broad spectrum of media outlets.
 Advertising was to be the source of revenue for CanadianDriver (not paid subscription, as some were trying) although the jury was definitely out on whether sufficient advertising would ever happen.
 This was the gamble.

 In addition to building the website from scratch using HTML, Mr. Yoxon also contributed his own articles and updated the site five days a week, typically doing so sometime around midnight Sunday to Thursday.
 Head office was the basement of his suburban house (during this period his wife rarely saw him, and apparently was not amused).

-Consequently, by 2001, Greg Wilson based in Vancouver and myself in Ottawa had become co-owners of CanadianDriver.com.
+Consequently, by 2001, Greg Wilson based in Vancouver and myself in Ottawa joined Grant as co-owners of CanadianDriver.com.
 Greg was formerly the guy that developed content for the annual CAA automotive guide and was an AJAC (Automobile Journalists Association of Canada) Journalist of the Year.
 I came out of high-technology sector as the former owner of a company called compuSkills and was already supplying editorial content to nascent US automotive websites.
 Each of us had automobile journalism as a vocation or avocation, and each of us believed in the commercial future of the Internet.
 We just had to make CanadianDriver.com the type of place where advertisers would want to be.